 There are a number of fun, interactive elements that you can incorporate in your email content, including videos, gifs, and infographics.

-Gifs can be exceptionally powerful, as they provide movement and interactivity that users are drawn to.
+Gifs can be especially powerful, as they provide movement and interactivity that users are drawn to.
 You can make a gif of a countdown clock to your fundraising deadline, or use a moving arrow graphic to point towards your call to action button.
 Litmus has a list of great interactive email examples.